 The purpose of these precautions is to keep germs from spreading from your child to other patients, family members, visitors or healthcare workers.

 Certain germs can be spread by droplets that come out of the mouth during talking or coughing or from drainage from the nose.
-These droplets may be big enough to see or small unseen droplets.
+These droplets may be big enough to see or too small to be seen.
 Your child may be placed on droplet precautions as a safety measure if he or she has symptoms of these germs or if laboratory results show that your child has these germs.

 Your child may need to be on droplet precautions even if he or she seems to be well.
 This is because some germs can still be spread to other people from your child.
 Your child will need to stay in his or her room unless taken out of the room by a staff member for testing or procedures.